Mechanical-Advantage/AdvantageScout/cordova/README.md

 ### 1.0.1
 * Switched button text when leaving the scout screen using the back button
 * Added compatibility down to Android 4.0
+* Added version and interface type to matches

 ### 1.0.0
 * First fully functioning version